Custom Heatsink Development

 Timeframe: Duration is entirely dependent on the customer’s schedule.

-Customers install the custom heat sink prototype into their system for operational testing.
+Customer installs the custom heat sink prototype into their system for operational testing.
 Feedback from this stage is used to finalize the design.

 Step 7: Custom Heatsink Mass Production